renpre98/TheyKnewB42Fix/readme.md

 In your load order it has to be loaded after "They Knew [B42]" otherwise it will not work.

 Before I forget. @Afterworlds If you are not ok with my mod please let me know and I will take it down asap.

+Regarding everybody else who wants to use this mod or parts of it in own creations.
+You may use everything but have to give credit to me and Afterworlds when doing so